crate/cratedb-guide/docs/integrate/llamaindex/index.md

 {tags-secondary}`RAG`
 :::

-:::{grid-item-card} Demo: Using LlamaIndex with OpenAI and CrateDB
+:::{grid-item-card} Demo: Using LlamaIndex with OpenAI/Azure OpenAI and CrateDB
 :link: llamaindex-tutorial
 :link-type: ref
-- Connect your CrateDB data to an LLM using OpenAI or Azure OpenAI.
+- Connect CrateDB to an LLM via OpenAI or Azure OpenAI.
-- Text-to-SQL / Talk to your data: Query the database in human language; query CrateDB in plain English.
+- Text‑to‑SQL: Query CrateDB in natural language.

 {tags-primary}`Cloud LLM`
 {tags-secondary}`LLM`